pkimpel/retro-220/software/BALGOL/README.txt

         Loadable band-6 object deck to execute the -Fixup-2 program.

     -List.lst
-        Assembly listing of .card produced by the GEN-Assembler.
-This output was compared back to the .bacg file to verify the transcription of the Generator.
+        Current assembly listing of .card above produced by the GEN- Assembler.

     -Object.tape
         Object code tape image for the Generator produced by GEN-